Wallabi Group

 The group consists of a number of islands arising from a carbonate platform 17 km long and up to 10 km wide, and also the outlying North Island, located 14 km to the northwest of the main platform.
+They are the most southerly well-established coral reef in the Indian Ocean.
 The main islands are North Island, West Wallabi Island, East Wallabi Island, Long Island and Beacon Island.
-The group is part of the Houtman Abrolhos Important Bird Area, identified as such by BirdLife International because of its importance for supporting large numbers of breeding seabirds.
+The group is part of the Houtman Abrolhos Important Bird Area, recognized by BirdLife International for its importance to large numbers of breeding seabirds.

-The Wallabi Group is best known for the shipwreck of the Batavia on Morning Reef near Beacon Island in 1629, and the subsequent mutiny and massacres that took place among the marooned survivors.
-Another wreck for which the location is known is the Hadda, which was wrecked off Beacon Island in April 1877 and now lies about a kilometre north of it.
+The Wallabi Group is best known for the shipwreck of the Batavia on Morning Reef near Beacon Island in 1629, and the subsequent mutiny and massacres that took place among the survivors.
+Another wreck for which the location is known is the Hadda, which wrecked off Beacon Island in April 1877 and now lies about a kilometre north of it.